danielle-khost/micro-course/awk_intro.md

 Using these, we can convert between file formats, e.g. make a comma-separated text file into a tab-separated file:

 `awk 'BEGIN{FS="," ; OFS="\t"} {print $0}'`

+We can also print strings using using quotation marks:

+`awk '{print "First column:"$1}'`

+### Logic
+using conditionals, regex (briefly)

 ### Practice
 Using awk:<br/>
 - Write a command to calculate that average of the third column of a tab-separated list and output it.
+- Subset a file to only include lines between certain coordinates

 ### Advanced examples
 While awk is good for simple text parsing tasks, you can get quite fancy with it!

+Pass shell variables to awk:

+Extract FASTA info from SAM file:

+Split strings to arrays